Fibroids and Cancer

 • Unusual findings from imaging or blood tests

-Some factors, such as age, genetics, and lifestyle, may increase your likelihood of developing fibroid cancer.
-If you are unsure whether you’re experiencing symptoms of fibroids or something more serious, use our symptom checker and contact a fibroid specialist.
+If you are unsure whether you’re experiencing symptoms of fibroids or something more serious, take our symptoms quiz to learn more.

 TAKE OUR SYMPTOMS QUIZ